PrincetonUniversity/ILAng-Doc/verification/refinement.md

   }
 ```

 The phase tracker also allows specifying branching and convergence.
 This is useful, for example, in the verification of superscaler out-of-order processor implementation, where there are multiple pipelines and instructions can be dynamically dispatched to some processing pipelines.
-A phase can be referred to in other parts of the refinement specification using `#phase_name#`.
+A phase can be referred to in other parts of the refinement specification using `#MonitorName_PhaseName#` (unnamed stages are named as `stageX` where X is the index in the list of rules, and the index starts from 0).

 #### Value Recoder